FreesideHull/hullblogs.com/README.md

 ## Add your blog
 To add your blog, there are 2 ways you can do this - both of which are described below.

+If you don't yet have a blog, keep reading!
+We've got some great resources to help you get started below.

 ### I don't have any technical knowledge
 Not a problem!
 Simply click this link and fill out this request form: <https://github.com/FreesideHull/hullblogs.com/issues/new?assignees=&labels=blog+addition+request&template=add-my-blog.md&title=%5Bblog+request%5D+INSERT_YOURNAME_HERE>